Milan-Gahlyan/-Getting-Started-with-Solidity-Project-Create-a-Token/README.md

 contract MyToken {

 ```
--This line starts the definition of the contract named MyToken.
+- This line starts the definition of the contract named MyToken.

 3. Public Variables: